 I hope I explained everything clearly to you and that you still find it interesting to read because I know that you certainly did not come for an anatomy textbook.

-By understanding the specific muscles involved, you can maximize muscle growth, reap all the benefits of this rewarding activity and enhance your overall fitness level.
+By understanding the specific rucking muscles used throughout the activity, you can maximize muscle growth, reap all the benefits of this rewarding activity and enhance your overall fitness level.

 Keep conquering new trails and enjoy rucking – hope to see you soon at a GoRuck challenge.